 If you would like to place a memorial please download and complete a Memorial Application Form.

 The stone should be laid flat to the ground and no larger than 30cm x 30cm (12 inches square).
 Letter cutting can be undertaken by a family member, local stonemason or memorial mason.
 In keeping with the natural setting, no paint should be used in the letters.

 A stone sourcing and letter cutting service is offered by:-

 The woodland at Cothiemuir Hill will remain as a natural environment, the way you see it now.
 Unlike conventional cemeteries, there will not be memorial benches, vases of flowers or mementos which would change the special quality of the burial ground.

 We have a number of spaces where we can offer a place to plant a native tree at the natural burial ground in memory of someone special.
 New native trees will enhance the development of the extended woodland, improving biodiversity and encouraging more wildlife to visit.

 New trees, selected from native varieties, can be planted in the bands of new tree planting that enclose the burial glades.

-If you would like to plant a tree in memory of somebody please contact the estate office, complete a Tree Planting Application Form and read our tree-planting information sheet.
+If you would like to plant a tree in memory of somebody please contact the estate office, complete a Tree Dedication Form and read our tree-planting information sheet.